Borrowed Light

 We wander through the orange sunset’s glow;

-The smell of gasoline drifts from the shore,
+The smell of gasoline drifts through the air,

 Three voices rise while mine stays low.